2.30 Ithaca College Purchasing Card Policy

 I. Policy Statement

-Ithaca College maintains a purchasing card program that allows authorized individuals to make specific, business-related purchases of non-travel related goods and services paid for directly by Ithaca College.
+Ithaca College maintains a purchasing card program that allows authorized individuals to make specific, business-related purchases of non-travel related goods and services paid for directly by Ithaca College when there is no other option for purchasing or payment.
 Authorized individuals should make their purchases with an awareness that they are using College funds, the vast majority of which are derived from student tuition payments.
 It is our responsibility to be attentive to the reasonable and effective use of the resources provided by our students and their families for their education.

 This policy provides general guidelines for the appropriate and reasonable expenditure of Ithaca College funds for non-travel related goods and services.